-Honda CR-V 2012-2016: problems and fixes, fuel economy, engine, interior photos
+Honda CR-V 2012-2016: problems, pros and cons, fuel economy, engines, interior photos

 2013 Honda CR-V

-Honda CR-V cargo area
+2012-2016 Honda CR-V Engine:

 The 2012-2014 CR-V has a proven 2.4L DOHC i-VTEC K24 engine with 185 horsepower and 163 lb-ft of torque.
-It's a fairly simple engine with a conventional fuel injection.
-It has been in use for many years and is known to last long with regular care.

 2013 Honda CR-V K24 engine